Cyberattack statistics 2025

 Impact and severity of cyberattacks

 Cyberattacks can impact an organization in many ways — from minor disruptions in operations to major financial losses.
-Regardless of the type of cyberattack, every consequence has some form of cost, whether monetary or otherwise.
+Regardless of the type of attack, every consequence has some form of cost, whether monetary or otherwise.

 Consequences of the cybersecurity incident may still impact your business weeks, if not months, later.
 Below are five areas where your business may suffer.